xsuite/xsuite/docs/match.rst

 to the :meth:`xtrack.Line.match`.
-In this case an :class:`xdeps.Optimize` object is returned that can be used to interactively drive the optimization process, by enabling/disabling knobs and targets, changing target values and tolerances, controlling the number of optimization steps.
+In this case an :class:`xdeps.Optimize` object is returned that can be used to interactively drive the optimization process, by enabling/disabling knobs and targets, changing target values and tolerances, controlling the number of optimization steps, tagging and reloading specific optimization steps.
 This is illustrated in the following example.

 .. literalinclude:: generated_code_snippets/match_interactive.py
    :language: python